 Modelers

 The Quad Cortex, Helix, and Kemper all have parameters that specifically model power tube behavior.
-In the Helix, the "Sag" parameter on amp models affects how much the virtual power supply droops under hard playing — higher sag replicates more of the power tube feel.
+In the Helix, the "Sag" parameter on amp models affects how much the virtual power supply droops under hard playing; higher sag replicates more of the power tube feel.
 The "Bias" and "Bias X" parameters affect the operating point of the virtual output tubes, which changes the harmonic character.
 Don't leave these at default; they're the difference between a modeler that feels alive and one that feels precise but stiff.

 None of these replications are perfect.
 The best modeler power-stage emulations are close enough that the difference is debatable at mix volumes.
-At louder volumes through a physical cab — where the speaker's response to transients becomes another variable — the real thing produces a tactile response that modeling hasn't fully replicated.
+At louder volumes through a physical cab (where the speaker's response to transients becomes another variable), the real thing produces a tactile response that modeling hasn't fully replicated.

 Which Amps Are Famous for Power Tube Saturation?

-| Amp | Output tubes | Saturation character |
+| Amp | Output tubes | Topology | Saturation character |

-| Marshall 1959 Plexi | EL34s | Aggressive even-order, firm sag, mid-forward |
+| Marshall 1959 Plexi | EL34s | Class AB push-pull | Aggressive, firm sag, mid-forward.
+Odd-order dominant from the tubes; transformer + sag adds the "warmth." |

-| Fender Bassman (5F6-A) | 6L6s | Fat, round, less compressed than 6V6 tweed |
+| Fender Bassman (5F6-A) | 6L6s | Class AB push-pull | Fat, round, less compressed than 6V6 tweed.
+More headroom, more transformer work at volume. |

-| Matchless DC-30 | EL84s | AC30-derived, more refined, extended headroom |
+| Matchless DC-30 | EL84s | Class A/AB push-pull (cathode-biased) | AC30-derived, more refined, extended headroom. |

 Each output tube type has its own saturation character.
 EL84s in the AC30 break up earlier and with more compression than EL34s in a Marshall.
 6V6s in a small Fender produce a sweeter, rounder saturation than the EL34s.
-These aren't marketing differences — they're consistent, measurable properties of the specific tube designs.
+These aren't marketing differences; they're consistent, measurable properties of the specific tube designs.

 FAQ